 Finally, development of many potentially valuable sensors for use in animal and plant production depends on identification of real-time or near real-time sensory clues that allow the development of effective measures of critical criteria.
-For example, real-time measurement of soil macronutrient and micronutrient concentrations, if fitted to the leading edge of a spray or injection rig, could provide vital input to one-pass detection and remediation technology.
+For example, real-time measurement of soil macrontrient and micronutrient concentrations, if fitted to the leading edge of a spray or injection rig could provide vital input to one-pass detection and remediation technology.
 Similarly, autonomous robot-mounted 'e-nose' sensors are needed to monitor faeces for gut parasite infection rates, feed energy conversion rates and general herd health status.

-We highlight here a few areas in which green-sustainable clever chemistry applications already have or will have a significant impact on plant and animal production; it is inevitable that many other areas of potential application will rapidly arise, underscoring the potential benefits to be had from research investment in the area.
+We highlight here a few areas in which sustainable chemistry already has or will have a significant impact on plant and animal production; it is inevitable that many other areas of potential application will rapidly arise, underscoring the potential benefits to be had from research investment in the area.